 11.2 For single leaf constructions, the minimum block thicknesses to be used in solid rendered external walls are given in Table 3.

 Table 3 Minimum block thicknesses (1)

 Exposure (2) Minimum block thickness (mm)

 Severe 215

 Moderate 190

 Sheltered 90

-(1) Increased thicknesses may be necessary to meet other requirements such as structural stability, or thermal or sound insulation (see sections 4.4, 6 and 7).
+(1) Increased thicknesses may be necessary to satisfy other requirements such as structural stability (see sections 4.4, 6 and 7).